 to be talked to or kissed.
 Chronic bad breath (halitosis) affects more than 90 million people, and could be a sign of serious health issues.
 It's important to determine the cause of bad breath before you can treat it.

 Your dental products can help you stop bad breath or be one of the reasons for bad breath.
 For example, alcohol in mouthwash can dry the mouth and contribute to bad breath.
-Sure, it gives you that initial zap of flavor and masking of bad breath problems, but that only lasts for about two hours, according to reports.
-The best mouthwash or mouth rinse, is an alcohol free mouthwash.
+Sure, it gives you that initial zap of flavor and masking of bad breath problems, but that only lasts for about two hours max, according to reports.
+The best mouthwash or mouth rinse, is a natural alcohol-free mouthwash.

 If you've had a dental examination, and been told your bad breath problem is your home oral hygiene routine, then read on.
 Follow the simple 7 steps below, and you will soon be smooched many times over:

 1. Rinse with Cleure Natural Alcohol Free Mouthwash.

 2. Floss in between each tooth (yes, floss before brushing), curving it around the tooth and taking it gently under the gum tissue.

 3. Brush every side of every tooth with Cleure fluoride and SLS-free toothpaste.